 Within the project, he will provide guidance for the analysis of the results.

-Camille Le Coz received her master’s degree in applied mathematics at the Delft University of Technology, and her diplôme d'ingénieur from Ecole Centrale de Marseille in 2015.
-She is currently a PhD student in the Water Resources Management department at the Delft University of Technology, under the supervision of Nick van de Giesen.
+Camille Le Coz received her master’s degree in applied mathematics at the Delft University of Technology, her diplôme d'ingénieur from Ecole Centrale de Marseille in 2015, and her PhD in the Water Resources Management department at the Delft University of Technology, under the supervision of Nick van de Giesen.
 Her research is focused on improving rainfall estimates by merging numerical weather models with available observations.

-Within the project, she will be the main scientist preparing inputs and interpreting results.
+Within the project, she is the main scientist preparing inputs and interpreting results.

 Data Analyst and Software Developer, Delft University of Technology